 I believe diet and lowering inflammation (and therefore glutamate) is the foundation of healing.
 If this step is overlooked, it will be harder to see a reduction in symptoms due to the fact, glutamate will still be high.
 In my opinion, this is why many see improvements with other whole food diets, most end up lowering inflammation and inadvertently lower glutamate levels.
 Paraphrasing Dr. Amy Yasko, if you could only do one thing to heal your child from Autism, lower glutamate levels from the diet.
-Many following REID and/or in our Facebook group have been able to achieve substantial healing from diet alone, however, some may need to dig deeper or should dig deeper.
+Many following a low glutamate diet have been able to achieve substantial healing from diet alone, however, some may need to dig deeper or should dig deeper.
 One of the biggest puzzle pieces or unknowns is determining where the source of inflammation or intrinsic glutamate is coming from within an individual.
 It may be trauma, microbial imbalances, environmental toxins, poor methylation/detoxification, metals, chronic microglial activation, underlying infections, and so on but the common denominator between all of these is excess glutamate.
 So if one makes progress by reducing their glutamate load with the removal of processed sources of glutamate, but they are still struggling, I believe they must dig deeper to help resolve the root of the inflammation and excess intrinsic glutamate signaling.